joyent/conch-api/docs/modules/Conch::Controller::User.md

 reactivated (for which there is no api endpoint at present).

 All workspace permissions are removed and are not recoverable.

+Response uses the UserError json schema on some error conditions.

 ## get\_api\_tokens